-Taking the next step to pursue your business further through this form of venture capital is not easy.
+Taking the next step to pursue your business further through Dragon’s Den is not easy.
 In fact, many entrepreneurs have left the Den after a serious dressing down.
-The potential of being extremely criticised and being used entirely for entertainment purposes isn’t actually the most difficult part.
+The potential of being extremely criticized and being used entirely for entertainment purposes isn’t actually the most difficult part.
 It is, however, the preparation, dedication and commitment involved prior to even stepping through the door of the Den.
 It requires late nights, hours of meetings with producers and endless days of hard work.
 The most realistic advice I could offer anyone who is thinking of seeking venture capital through this method is if you’re not willing to give 100% effort throughout the entire process, then forget about it.
 If you have any doubt whatsoever about your business and have not received continuous positive feedback about your offering, then it’s simply not for you.
 If you however believe it is for you, then I’m willing to share my advice on how to succeed.

-1. Know your dragons
+1. Know your Dragons

-Research every dragon and what their specialities are in order to design your pitch to appeal to them.
+Research every dragon and what their specialties are in order to design your pitch to appeal to them.
 By knowing who you are pitching to, you can decide who you would be most likely to attract and who would be best suited for your business.
 Mine was Ramona Nicholas, the head of one of the largest pharmacy chains Ireland.
 I also had my sights set on Gavin Duffy, who brought a start up tanning company from zero to over one million sales.
 As I designed my pitch towards both of these dragons, they were both willing to offer me an investment.

 2. Know your pitch off by heart